hackersatcambridge/workshops-git-intro/README.md

 It simply sets two variables in a global configuration file on your computer for later use.

 ### Initialization
-Let's make a new directory that will contain our practice Git project, and move inside that new directory.
+Make a new directory that will contain your practice Git project, and `cd` into that new directory.
 ```
 $ mkdir practice-git
 $ cd practice-git